eduribeirocampos/SFND-Lidar-Obstacle-Detection/README.md

 [image7]: ./support_imgs/Simulator.jpg

-This is the project repo for the first project of the Udacity Sensor Fusion Nanodegree Program.

-Throughout the Lidar course, we learned perspectives about Lidar from [Michael Maile](https://www.linkedin.com/in/michael-maile-ab7a078/).(Director, Sensor Fusion & Localization) and the software approach was supported by [Aaron Brown](https://www.linkedin.com/in/awbrown90/) (Senior AV Software Engineer).
-Both professional from [MBRDNA](https://www.mbrdna.com/) (Mercedes-Benz Reasearch & Development North America, Inc) team.
+Throughout the Lidar course, we learned perspectives about Lidar from [Michael Maile](https://www.linkedin.com/in/michael-maile-ab7a078/).(Director, Sensor Fusion & Localization) and the software approach was teached by [Aaron Brown](https://www.linkedin.com/in/awbrown90/) (Senior AV Software Engineer).
+Both professionals from [MBRDNA](https://www.mbrdna.com/) (Mercedes-Benz Reasearch & Development North America, Inc) team.

 It was studied the best practice to develop a pipeline to work with Lidar data.For more details please check the [Velodyne website](https://velodynelidar.com/products/hdl-64e/) and the [Point Cloud Library](https://pointclouds.org/).

-: Programming a Real Self-Driving Car. the Udacity project official repo is [here](https://github.com/udacity/CarND-Capstone).
-The simulator could be found [here](https://github.com/udacity/CarND-Capstone/releases).
+The goals of the project is available in the [project Rubric](https://review.udacity.com/#!/rubrics/2529/view) webpage.

+1.Segmentation (RANSAC).
+2.Clustering (KD-Tree and Euclidean Clustering).
+3.Bounding boxes
+4.Downsampling data.
+(Voxel Grid - Region of Interest).

 ### System requirements.